ksewen/uuid-benchmark/README.md

-# Benchmark: UUID under Load – How a Small Detail Became a System Bottleneck ⚡️🧩
+# Benchmark: UUID Under Load – How a Small Detail Became a System Bottleneck ⚡️🧩

 [Deutsch](./README_DE.md) | [简体中文](./README_ZH.md)

-UUIDs are commonly used in many systems – as **request trace IDs**, **primary keys in databases**, or **identifiers in distributed services**.
+UUID is commonly used in many systems – as a **request trace ID**, as a **primary key in databases**, or as an * *identifier in distributed services**.

-However, it is often overlooked that **the method used to generate UUIDs** can have a **direct impact on system performance** under high parallelism.
-When UUIDs are generated through standard implementations, this may lead to * *unexpected blocking** and **measurable latency**.
+However, it is often overlooked that **the way UUIDs are generated** can have a **direct effect on performance under high parallel load**.
+When UUIDs are generated using the standard implementation, this can lead to **unexpected blocking ** and **measurable latency**.

-> This benchmark project demonstrates how a seemingly harmless mechanism can become a performance bottleneck under
+> This benchmark project shows how a small and harmless-looking mechanism can turn into a performance bottleneck under
-> load – and how the issue can be systematically analyzed and resolved.
+> load – and how the problem can be analyzed and solved step by step.

-Additionally, various high-performance UUID implementations exist.
-To avoid introducing additional library dependencies, I implemented my own optimized version, called **KUID**.
-This term is used below without further elaboration.
+There are different high‑performance UUID implementations available.
+To keep this project simple and without extra dependencies, I created my own version called **KUID**.
+The name will be used directly throughout the document.

 🔍 **No time for details?**
 [Jump directly to the results.](#results)